hhu-stups/prob2_jupyter_kernel/README.md

 	* To use a different ProB home directory than the default, pass `-Dprob.home=/path/to/prob/home` before the `-jar` option.
 (The path must be absolute.)
 4. (Optional) The jar file can be deleted after installation.

-To update the kernel, follow the same instructions with the new jar file.

 ### For developers

 1. Clone this repository (`git clone https://gitlab.cs.uni-duesseldorf.de/dgelessus/prob2-jupyter-kernel.git`) or download an archive from [the repository page](https://gitlab.cs.uni-duesseldorf.de/dgelessus/prob2-jupyter-kernel).